Pronunciation of 'Epiphyllum'

 English (United States)

-A genus of tropical plants known for their large, showy flowers, commonly referred to as orchid cacti.
+A genus of tropical cacti known for their large, showy flowers, often referred to as 'orchid cacti'.

 Ελληνικά (Greek)